rks101/eglinux/README.md

 ```
 ssh -i filename.pem remote_username@remote_server_ip_or_name
 ```
+SSH ignores a private key file (.pem file) if it is accessible by others.
-You should change permissions of pem file to 644 to remove error: Permissions 0664 for 'filename.pem' are too open.
+You should change the permissions of the pem file to remove access for other users (600 or 400) to remove the error: Permissions 0664 for 'filename.pem' are too open.
 ```
-chmod 600 filename.pem
+chmod 400 filename.pem
 ```

 ----